Gui-Devz/Gui-Devz/README.md

 - 🚩 I'm currently living in Brazil
 - 🔭 Currently, I'm working at [BrasilCash](https://www.brasilcash.com.br/) as a Frontend Developer.
 - 💬 You can chat with me about career and xp in IT industry.
 - ⚡ Fun fact: I love dogs and cats.
-Therefore, I'm owner of 2 cats :meow_code: (a couple) and two female dogs.
+Therefore, I'm owner of 2 cats :paw_prints: (a couple) and two female dogs.

 ### You can find me through here: